 With Treatment

-Gateway To Success is treatment center located at 602 Yale Place in the 81212 zip code in Canon City, CO that offers medication-assisted treatment for addiction.
-It accepts lesbian, gay, bisexual, or transgender LGBT, teenagers and adult women into its treatment program.
-Some of the treatment approaches used by Gateway To Success consist of dialectical behavior therapy, anger management and rational emotive behavioral therapy.
+Gateway To Success is treatment center located at 602 Yale Place in the 81212 zip code in Canon City, CO that offers medication-assisted substance use treatment.
+It accepts people with trauma, court/judicial system clients and teenagers into its treatment program.
+Some of the treatment approaches used by Gateway To Success consist of substance use counseling, cognitive behavioral therapy and rational emotive behavioral therapy.

 Address: 602 Yale Place, Canon City, CO 81212